 Once you’re done with your driving lessons, the next big thing between you and your New York license is the road test.
 It might be smarter to put your defensive driving tips to pass your road test into play for you to nail it on the first try.
 As you know, defensive driving goes beyond mastering driving and the rules of the road.

 Besides minimizing the risk of collisions, using defensive driving techniques will prove to your examiner that you’re ready to be on the road.
 It’ll be clear to them that you’ve honed your driving skills, and you can make the roads safer as a driver.

 1. Focus on the Wheel and the Road Ahead

-While you should focus on the motorists in front, you also need to scan the road farther ahead to identify any hazards or blind spots.
-Use the car mirrors to check behind and the surroundings so you can avoid possible dangers.
+While you should focus on the motorists in front, you must also scan the road farther ahead to identify any hazards or blind spots.
+Use the car mirrors to check behind and the surroundings to avoid possible dangers.

-As you drive, you should be ready to drive defensively to avoid crashes or collisions.
+You should be ready to drive defensively to avoid crashes or collisions as you drive.
 Preventive actions are necessary for your safety and that of other motorists.
-Sit straight without slouching and keep your hands on the wheel.
-If you spot a hazard in front, you should take the necessary action like changing lanes safely or slowing down.
+Sit straight without slouching, and keep your hands on the wheel.
+If you spot a hazard in front, you should take the necessary action, like changing lanes safely or slowing down.

 The three-second rule requires you to keep a safe distance from the motorist in front of you.
-This means you should have 3 seconds of driving time between you and the other motorist.
+You should have 3 seconds of driving time between you and the other motorist.
 You should have ample room to maneuver.

 The three-second rule applies in situations such as;